 If the council has or is planning to build or operate a COPE course with either low or high elements, or operate a climbing program that uses either natural rock or artificial surfaces, a COPE/climbing committee oversees the construction, maintenance, operation, training, and staffing for the programs.
 A National Camping School-trained COPE director or a National Camping School-trained climbing director must chair the council COPE/climbing committee.
-In councils with large COPE and climbing programs, they may select to have a subcommittee to oversee the COPE program and a different subcommittee to oversee the climbing program.
-The two subcommittees will operate under the supervision of the council COPE/climbing chair.
+In councils with large COPE and climbing programs, they may select to have a subcommittee to oversee the COPE program and a different subcommittees will operate under the supervision of the council COPE/climbing chair.